Sleep Country Canada admits there might be reasons to buy a mattress anywhere else - The Beaverton

 “The tune negates the lyrics’ question,” said Dr. Nadia Svoboda, professor of musical communications at Concordia.
 “A major key implies certainty.
 If Sleep Country was genuinely curious about people’s reasons for buying a mattress anywhere else, they’d have ended the song with a diminished fifth, which brings up feelings of uncertainty and even angst.”

 “Then again, the single lyric begins with ‘Why.’”
 Svoboda continues.
-“That makes it a question, no matter which chords animate its treacly melody, so now we’re in the territory of inherent contradictions.”
+“That makes a question, no matter which chords animate its treacly melody, so now we’re in the territory of inherent contradictions.”

 “But then there’s that final punctuating ‘ding!’ , which clearly means ‘case closed, so there,’ like it’s being said by a pixie who just patted you on the head with her sparkly star-wand.”